vantagemods/gears-of-war-4/README.md

-# Gears of War 4 editor for Xbox One and PC
+# Gears of War 4 editor for PC